← Back to ResourcesBreed Guides

 The short answer

 Shih Tzus appear in Calgary rescues regularly.
-Best places to look: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue.
-Adoption fee: $200–$500 (well under the $500 ceiling) vs $2,000–$3,500 from a breeder.
-Skip “free Shih Tzu puppies” listings entirely — they are almost always backyard breeder bait-and-switch, scams, or unhealthy puppies.
-Bichon Shih (Shichon) mixes appear regularly — lower-shedding crossbreed, same adoption fees.
-Most adoptable Calgary Shih Tzus are 1–8 year old adults; purebred puppies are extremely rare.
+Best places to look: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue.
+Adoption fee: $200 to $500 (well under the $500 ceiling) compared to $2,000 to $3,500 from a breeder.
+Skip “free Shih Tzu puppies” listings entirely.
+They are almost always backyard breeder bait-and-switch, scams, or unhealthy puppies.
+Bichon Shih (Shichon) mixes appear regularly.
+Lower-shedding crossbreed, same adoption fees.
+Most adoptable Calgary Shih Tzus are 1 to 8 year old adults; purebred puppies are extremely rare.

 Where can I adopt a Shih Tzu in Calgary?

 Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue all see Shih Tzus regularly.
-Senior-focused small-dog rescues like Happy's Place also occasionally take Shih Tzus.
-Browse all currently available Shih Tzus and Shih Tzu mixes (Bichon Shih, Shih Poo) across 13+ Calgary rescues at LocalPetFinder's Shih Tzu breed page — listings update every 2 hours.
+Senior-focused small-dog rescues occasionally take Shih Tzus too.
+Browse all currently available Shih Tzus and Shih Tzu mixes (Bichon Shih, Shih Poo) across 15+ Calgary rescues at the LocalPetFinder Shih Tzu breed page.
+Listings update regularly.
 Shih Tzus are popular and small, so they often get adopted within days of listing.
-The most common Calgary Shih Tzu surrender reasons: senior owner downsizing or passing, allergies, “puppy was a gift” mismatches, retired breeder dogs, and grooming overwhelm.
+The most common Calgary Shih Tzu surrender reasons include senior owner downsizing or passing, allergies, “puppy was a gift” mismatches, retired breeder dogs, and grooming overwhelm.

 Are there Shih Tzu rescues in Alberta?

 Alberta does not have a major dedicated Shih Tzu-only rescue based locally that we can verify.
-Most Alberta Shih Tzu adoptions happen through general rescues (CHS, AARCS, BARCS, Pawsitive Match) rather than breed-specific channels because the local Shih Tzu population is too small to support a dedicated rescue.
+Most Alberta Shih Tzu adoptions happen through general rescues (CHS, AARCS, BARCS, Pawsitive Match) rather than breed-specific channels.
+The local Shih Tzu population is too small to support a dedicated rescue.
 Shih Tzu Rescue of Canada (Ontario-based) operates a Canada-wide volunteer network but rarely has Alberta-specific placement pipelines.
 For most Calgary Shih Tzu adopters, monitoring the major general rescues is the best path.
+See breed temperament background at the AKC Shih Tzu profile and the American Shih Tzu Club.

 How much does it cost to adopt a Shih Tzu in Calgary?